 🏭 Industry

-• Healthcare sector remains defensive with consistent demand but faces margin pressures and regulatory risks.
+• Healthcare sector remains resilient with steady demand and long-term growth prospects.

 🔎 Conclusion